beingscholar/floritaindia/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 7.0.5 =

+* Fix to the hero block button

+= 7.0.4 =

+* Redesigned drag and drop composer
+* NEW!
+Save drag and drop composed newsletters as templates to reuse easily
+* Redesigned dashboard
+* Several bug and fixes

 = 7.0.3 =

+* Option to choose between unsubscription and profile link in the footer block
+* Direct image src URL for image block
 * New media selector for blocks
 * Minor fixes
 * Updated codemirror
 * Updated default theme
 * Fixed tag filter on posts block (when tags have parathesis or like)
+* Fixed composer visualization of bullet points

 = 7.0.2 =